LOADING ...

 And come by, and pull the string

-With my dingiama dumiama day."
+With my dumiama dingiama day."

-Jack to himself, "Why shouldn't I try
+Says to himself, "Why shouldn't I try

-So he went by and the string
+So he by and pulled the string

 With his dingiama dumiama day.